 Postencephalitic Parkinsonism, a viral disease that causes "sleeping sickness"

 Striatonigral degeneration, a disease that affects the part of the brain called the substantia nigra

 Parkinsonism may also occur with other nervous system problems.
 These include:

 Progressive supranuclear palsy

 Dementia with Lewy bodies

 Who is at risk for Parkinson disease?

 Family history is another key risk factor.
-A person with an affected parent or sibling has a 4% to 9% higher chance of getting Parkinson.
+A person with an affected parent or sibling has a higher chance of getting Parkinson.
 This higher risk is most likely because of a mix of environmental and genetic factors.
-Having 1 or more close relatives with Parkinson raises the risk of the disease.
-But unless the person has a known genetic change (mutation) for Parkinson, the increased risk is 2% to 5%.
+Having one or more close relatives with Parkinson raises the risk of the disease, as does exposure to environmental toxins.

 What are the symptoms of Parkinson disease?